ksmithut/skyway/README.md

 - You can only strip out entire objects from the public view, there is currently not a way to strip out specific properties.
-- Implement the swagger security spec, or at least open it up for the developer to implement.
 - formData is not supported.
 Along with that, file input types are not supported...
 I really want to support this though, but there are so many ways to parse a file (storing a temp file somewhere, streaming) and there are use